datajerk/ctf-write-ups/umdctf2021/furor/README.md

 Assets:

 You're given two files, one is an image you can flash to an RPi and boot up (I did not try this), the other is just the code (`kernel-rpi0-qemu-furor_updated.img`) that runs if you did boot up an RPi.
-The author provided the necessary QEMU command line to get started--I used a variation of this.
+The author provided the necessary QEMU command line to get started--I used a variation of that.

 _So what is `kernel-rpi0-qemu-furor_updated.img` exactly?_